No Products in the Cart

 At Planet Baby, we support what works and keeps your diapers leak and stink free without causing irritation to your baby's skin or damaging your diapers.

-We recommend using our flushable diaper liners as to be used between the baby treated with a rash cream and the diaper in an effort to protect the diaper from the negative water repelling properties of the diaper rash ointment or cream.
+Our diaper cream recommendation is our all natural baby balm cream.
+It is cloth diaper safe and free of any chemicals and scents.
+We also recommend using our flushable diaper liners as to be used between the baby treated with a rash cream and the diaper in an effort to protect the diaper from the negative water repelling properties of the diaper rash ointment or cream.

 If you are using our bamboo diaper inserts, you will also want to wash the inserts and the wipes used to clean off the ointment or cream with your liners: separate from your diapers.
 Please note that some flushable liners may not protect a diaper well enough from certain creams.